faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 ## Reverse Engineering Approach

-In the above example we have the source code and symbols for the crash dump so can do Symbolification.
+In the above example we have the source code, and symbols, for the crash dump so can do Symbolification.

 Sometimes we may have included a third party binary framework in our project for which we do not have the source code.
 It is good practice for the vendor to supply symbol information for their framework to allow crash dump analysis.
 When symbol information is not available, it is still possible to make progress by applying some reverse engineering.